This post has been sponsored by Kohl’s.

 Men’s cologne tend to be a bit easier to navigate, especially when it comes to mainstream brands – you have your fresh daytime scents, and darker evening scents.
 Lacoste has some of my favorites when it comes to casual, nature-inspired colognes.
 Lacoste Blanc, for example, is ultra-fresh, clean daytime scent that blends woody, citrus, and subtle herbal notes including vetiver, cedar wood, grapefruit, rosemary, and cardamom.

 If your significant other has been wearing the same signature scent since the first day you met them, go ahead and buy the biggest bottle you can find.
 But if you’re unsure with your choice, going smaller.
-Many stores offer .5 oz bottles and .33 oz rollerballs – both make the perfect sizes for ‘experimenting’, while holding enough juice to last a good 2-3 months if you loved one ends up enjoying the scent.
-You can also pick up a few at this size to give them options, or grab a gift set with a wider mix of scents and formats.
+Many stores offer travel sized fragrances, in .5 oz bottles and even smaller .33 oz rollerballs.
+They’re the perfect sizes for ‘experimenting’, while holding enough juice to last a good 2-3 months if you loved one ends up enjoying the scent.
+You can even pick up a few at this size to give them options, or grab a curated gift set.

 My blog may contain links to other websites.
 I am not responsible for the privacy policies of those other websites.
 When you click on a link, your information may be collected by those websites so I encourage you to read their privacy policies.
 Any affiliate links are not associated with Kohl’s.